-6.1 The statement submitted in support of the application states that the applicant company are experiencing a strong increase in local demand for the products they can supply.
-Permission is sought for variation of conditions 2, 3, 8, 16 & 18 of permission reference C/7/2013/7010 to extend timescales for completion of extraction and restoration, allow for revised plans and plant details and, increase in quantity of imported aggregates, with increased depth of working and revised restoration.
-The specific changes proposed are as follows:-

-- 6.2 Condition 2 requires cessation of development and restoration of the site by 30 September 2018.
-Based upon current / forecast annual output and additional reserves yielded by the proposed increase in depth of excavation (condition 16 refers), permission is sought to extend the timescale for cessation of development and completion of restoration for a further seven years (until 31 December 2025). - 6.3 Condition 3 relates to the development details, including processing plant: currently, as-raised mineral is 'dry' screened on site prior to stockpiling.
-The development details would be revised to include the following:- - Provision of modular 'wet' processing plant and water management facility (series of small, shallow settlement ponds) (part retrospective); - Allow for crushing of gravel by mobile crushing unit on a campaign basis; - Provision of bagging hopper to provide bagged aggregates for sale (retrospective); - Provision for parking of mobile plant and two/three lorries. - 6.4 Condition 8 restricts the total amount of aggregates, crushed rock, recycled aggregates and soils brought onto the site for resale to 5,000 tonnes per annum.
-The applicant seeks permission to increase the quantity of imported aggregates to 10,000 tonnes. - 6.5 Condition 16 restricts the depth of excavation to 5m A.O.D.
+- 6.1 The statement submitted in support of the application states that the applicant company are experiencing a strong increase in local demand for the products they can supply.
+Permission is sought for variation of conditions 1, 4 & 18 of planning permission C/7/2013/7008 to extend timescales for completion of extraction and restoration, with increased depth of working and revised restoration.
+The specific changes proposed are as follows:- - 6.2 Condition 1 requires cessation of development and restoration of the site by 30 September 2018.
+Based upon current / forecast annual output and additional reserves yielded by the proposed increase in depth of excavation (condition 4 refers), permission is sought to extend the timescale for cessation of development and completion of restoration for a further seven years (until 31 December 2025). - 6.3 Condition 4 restricts the depth of excavation to 5m A.O.D.
 The supporting statement advises that, trial pits have proved that some 100,000 tonnes of good quality sand and gravel (circa 50% gravel content) remain beneath the floor of the working and that the groundwater level is some 1-2 metres below floor level (i.e. around 3m AOD).
-Permission is sought to increase the depth of excavation to 0m A.O.D. and to work the mineral 'wet' without dewatering. - 6.6 Condition 18 relates to the restoration details; the current approved restoration scheme would be revised to include the following:-

-- Revised final restoration levels - internal sand faces graded to slopes between 1:2 and 1:4

-- Replacement of agricultural land in base of quarry with small water body with underwater marginal ledge to allow establishment of reed and other emergent plants
+Permission is sought to increase the depth of excavation to 0m A.O.D. and to work the mineral 'wet' without dewatering. - 6.4 Condition 18 relates to the restoration details; the restoration scheme would be revised to include the following:- - Revised final restoration levels internal sand faces graded to slopes between 1:2 and 1:4 - Replacement of agricultural land in base of quarry with small water body with underwater marginal ledge to allow establishment of reed and other emergent plants

-- Seeding of quarry slopes and floor to acid grassland

-- Reduced woodland planting on western outer face of site/replacement of agricultural land on north west margins, and substitution with acid grassland

-- Retention of currently regenerated benches / face and existing trees in south west corner

-- Retention of menage (horse exercise/schooling yard) in south west corner
+- Seeding of quarry slopes and floor to acid grassland - Reduced woodland planting on western outer face of site/replacement of agricultural land on north west margins, and substitution with acid grassland - Retention of currently regenerated benches / face and existing trees in south west corner - Retention of horse exercise/schooling yard (menage) in south west corner